+(g) referred to in section 6(1)(a)(xvi) in connection with a transport service specifically for children; or

+(h) referred to in section 6(1)(a)(xvii) in connection with a school crossing service, being a service provided to assist children to cross roads on their way to or from school.

+[(i) deleted]

+(4) For the purposes of section 60(2), sections 22(6) and 24(a) apply in relation to a continuing employee being employed in child-related employment specified in subregulation (5) from 1 January 2009.

+(5) Subregulations (1) and (4) apply in relation to child-related employment —

-(a) referred to in section 6(1)(a)(iv) in connection with a coaching or private tuition service;
+(a) referred to in section 6(1)(a)(iv) in connection with a coaching or private tuition service; or

-(b) referred to in section 6(1)(a)(v) in connection with an with an arrangement for the accommodation or care of children, whether in a residential facility or private residence;
+(b) referred to in section 6(1)(a)(v) in connection with an arrangement for the accommodation or care of children, whether in a residential facility or private residence; or

-(c) referred to in section 6(1)(a)(xi) in connection with a religious organisation;
+(c) referred to in section 6(1)(a)(xi) in connection with a religious organisation; or

-(d) referred to in section 6(1)(xii) in connection with a club, association or movement (including of a cultural, recreational or sporting nature and whether incorporated or not) with a significant membership or involvement of children;
+(d) referred to in section 6(1)(a)(xii) in connection with a club, association or movement (including of a cultural, recreational or sporting nature and whether incorporated or not) with a significant membership or involvement of children; or

-(e) referred to in section 6(1)(a)(xiv) in connection with a babysitting or childminding service;
+(e) referred to in section 6(1)(a)(xiv) in connection with a babysitting or childminding service; or

-(f) referred to in section 6(1)(a)(xv) in connection with an overnight camp;
+(f) referred to in section 6(1)(a)(xv) in connection with an overnight camp; or

-(g) referred to in section 6(1)(a)(xvi) in connection with a transport service specifically for children;

-(h) referred to in section 6(1)(a)(xvii) in connection with a school crossing service, being a service provided to assist children to cross roads on their way to or from school; or

-(i) referred to in section 6(1)(a)(xviii) in connection with a children’s entertainment or party service.
+(g) referred to in section 6(1)(a)(xviii) in connection with a children’s entertainment or party service.

+[Regulation 13 amended in Gazette 7 Dec 2007 p.
+5978.]